Medical Gases and their associated equipment are widely used for treating patients in hospitals, at home, and by the emergency services.

 Although medical gases are very similar to other non-medical gases; like other medicinal products they need to have a Marketing Authorisation (product licence) in order to be sold.
 The Marketing Authorisation defines when a gas can be used and how it should be administered to a patient.
 Only these medical gases with an appropriate licence should be prescribed for the treatment of patients

-Note: Medical gases are not to be used for non-medical purposes, other than a power source for medical equipment or for testing medical equipment.
+Note: Medical gases are not to be used for non-medical purposes, other than a power source for medical equipment.

 As with all medicines, medical gases have a defined shelf life which is specified within the relevant Marketing Authorisation.
 Each cylinder will have a label that will show the expiry date as well as the batch number of the medicinal product.
-It is not recommended that Medical Gases are used once this shelf life has expired; upon expiry the cylinder should be replaced.
+Do not use Medical once this shelf life has expired; upon expiry the cylinder should be replaced.

 Some equipment such as medical gas regulators, demand valves and medical gas flow meters, that are associated with the use of medical gases, are classified as medical devices.
 European Medical Devices Directives 93/42/EC (as amended) covers the placing on the market and the putting into service of medical devices.
 Medical devices carry a CE marking that is the manufacturer's declaration that the equipment complies with the essential requirements of the relevant Medical Devices Directive.